Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 (As opposed to having to count the peaks, which would require quite a lot of sampling.)

-# Figuring out Periods from Frequency Samples
+# Figuring out periods from frequency samples

 Here's a bit of a puzzle for you.
 I'm going to show you a circuit that prepares a periodic state using a modular addition like in the last section, but I'm going to hide which modulus I'm using.